Rejected: Reviewer Can't Access a Gated Feature (2026)

 Step 2: Write per-feature reviewer walkthroughs

-For each gated feature, write a numbered step list in App Review notes:
+For each gated feature, write a numbered step list.
+This goes in the Notes field (up to 4,000 characters, any language) under App Review Information:

 TO TEST PRO ANALYTICS